synesthesiam/rhasspy/docs/training.md

 ## Speech to Text

-Rhasspy generates training sentences from your [sentences.ini](#sentencesini) file, and then trains a custom language model using [mitlm](https://github.com/mitlm/mitlm).
-You can call a custom program instead if you want to use a different language modeling toolkit or your custom speech to text system needs special training.
+By default, Rhasspy generates training sentences from your [sentences.ini](#sentencesini) file, and then trains a custom language model using [opengrm](https://www.opengrm.org).
+You can call a **custom program** instead if you want to use a different language modeling toolkit or your custom speech to text system needs special training.

 Add to your [profile](profiles.md):